fcitx/fcitx5-keyman/README.md

 Keyman (https://keyman.com/linux/) for Fcitx 5
 ==============================================================================
-Require keyman 15 to work properly.
+Require keyman 15 to work properly, but you may use it with keyman 13